namgonado/react-controducer/README.md

 }
 ```

-After calling 'creatController', you must provide this component to your React application so it can manage child components inside.
+After calling 'creatController', you must provide this component to your React application to manage child components inside.

 Controller always come with a `useStore` hook to register itself for store updates.
-Changing store will trigger the fnControlerHandler again.
+Changing store will trigger the `fnControlerHandler` again.
 See the section `useStore` for more details.

 Rules for Controller:
 * The controller component must be nested inside the RootStore component (see `configureRoot` for more details)